paulheading/paulh_astro/src/markdown/articles/organising-spaces-with-graphql.md

+Make a browser-based app for people who work at the [Barbican](https://en.wikipedia.org/wiki/Barbican_Centre) and want to book/see available spaces in the centre.

+---

 > I’m a web designer and developer whose learning to write more interesting stories and less complex code.
 I work for the [Barbican](http://barbican.org.uk/), an arts centre in London.

 ### **The Project**